sporti1703/appdev-partner-technical-forum/preparation.md

-<h2>Preparation to the workshop</h2>
+<h1>Preparation to the workshop</h1>

-##Download the VirtualBox VM

-You need to download and import two VM image.

-##Create Oracle Database Cloud Services using (unofficial) Cloud tool for Oracle Public Cloud
+## Create Oracle Database Cloud Services using (unofficial) Cloud tool for Oracle Public Cloud

-1. Locate the `environment.properties.emea2` or `environment.properties.us2` depending on the region where your domain was provisioned.
+1. In the `/u01/content/cloud-native-devops-workshop/cloud-utils` folder locate the `environment.properties.emea2` or `environment.properties.us2` depending on the region where your domain was provisioned.
 Open the property file which fits for your account using *gedit* or *vi* text editor.
 Example:

 		[oracle@localhost cloud-utils]$ gedit /u01/content/cloud-native-devops-workshop/cloud-utils/environment.properties.emea2 &